geographika/getting-started-with-mapserver/workshop/content/docs/advanced/apache.md

 These are all documented on the [reference page(https://httpd.apache.org/mod_fcgid/mod/mod_fcgid.html).

-These all have defaults in the Docker file, but can be overriden using environment variables.
+These all have defaults in the Docker file, but can be overridden using environment variables.

 ```
 ENV MS_DEBUGLEVEL=0 \